openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 queryAllCreatedOsAccounts(callback: AsyncCallback&lt;Array&lt;OsAccountInfo&gt;&gt;): void

-Queries information about all the OS accounts created.
+Queries information about all the system accounts created.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.